apache/spark/docs/app-dev-spark-connect.md

 A Spark Server Library consists of the following components, illustrated in Fig. 2:

 1. The Spark Connect protocol extension (blue box _Proto_ API)
-2. A Spark Connect Plugin…
+2. A Spark Connect Plugin.
-3. … with the application logic that extends Spark
+3. The application logic that extends Spark.
 4. The client package that exposes the Spark Server Library application logic to the Spark Client Application, alongside PySpark or the Scala Spark Client.
 <p style="text-align: center;">
   <img src="img/extending-spark-connect-labelled.png" title="Figure 2: Labelled Architecture" alt="Extending Spark
-Connect Diagram - Labelled Steps" />
+Connect Diagram - Labelled Steps"/>
 </p>

 #### (1) Spark Connect Protocol Extension

 To extend Spark with a new Spark Server Library, developers can extend the three main operation types in the Spark Connect protocol: _Relation_, _Expression_, and _Command_.